 Things have not been plain sailing of late.
 Joshua Kimmich and Antonio Rüdiger reportedly clashed in a recent training session, and İlkay Gündoğan was roundly jeered in friendly games for his meeting with Turkish president Recep Tayyip Erdogan.
 However, amid the controversy Löw continues to go bold with his selection decisions.

-Leroy Sané may have starred for Manchester City in 2017/18, scoring 10 and setting up 15 goals in 32 Premier League appearances in a record-breaking, title-winning campaign, but he was omitted from the Germany squad for this summer’s finals.
+scoring 10 and setting up 15 goals in 32 Premier League appearances in a record-breaking, title-winning campaign, but he was omitted from the Germany squad for this summer’s finals.

 His absence only goes to show how ingrained Löw’s ideals are: club form is almost entirely irrelevant if a player does not fit his team’s style.